-Have you ever used a deep conditioner, left it on your hair for hours in hopes that after you rinse your hair will be more moisturized only to be sharply disappointed?
+Have you ever used a deep conditioner and left it on your hair for hours in hopes that after you rinse, your hair will be more moisturized, only to be sharply disappointed?
 This is the experience most coily/curly girls have with deep conditioners.
-We waste hours “letting it sit” on our hair, with the promise that in this time the conditioner will penetrate our hair shaft and will leave behind particles that will enhance the health and shine of our tresses.
+We waste hours “letting it sit” on our hair, with the promise that with time the conditioner will penetrate our hair shaft and leave behind particles that will enhance the health and shine of our tresses.
 And it never does.

 What’s going on?
 Why don’t our deep conditioners deeply condition our hair?

-The truth is, most over the counter deep conditioners do not contain ingredients that contain a strong enough positive charge to attach to our negatively charged hair shaft and balance an important layer of our hair strand – the cuticle.
-The cuticles health or porosity is very important to understand if you want to end your dry hair spell for good.
+The truth is, most over-the-counter deep conditioners do not contain ingredients that contain a strong enough positive charge to attach to our negatively charged hair shaft and balance an important layer of our hair strand – the cuticle.
+The cuticle's health or porosity is important to understand if you want to end your dry hair spell for good.

 Porosity, or Why Balance is the Major Moisture Key